 Brønderslev: Øster Brønderslev

 Kolding: Agtrup, Aller, Almind, Dons, Eltang, Jordrup, Lilballe, Sdr.
 Bjert, Sdr.
 Stenderup, Sdr.
-Vilstrup, Vester Nebel og Viuf
+Vilstrup, Vester Nebel and Viuf

 Sønderborg: Adsbøl, Asserballe, Avnbøl-Ullerup, Brunsnæs-Iller-Busholm, Blans, Brandsbøl-Lunden, Dyndved, Dynt, Skelde, Gammelgab, Egen, Elstrup-Elstrupskov, Fynshav, Hundslev-Almsted-Notmark, Holm, Kegnæs, Ketting, Kettingskov, Klingbjerg, Kværs-Tørsbøl-Snurom, Kær Halvø, Lavensby, Lysabild, Mommark, Nybøl-Stenderup, Oksbøl, PAK-Nordals, Sebbelev, Skodsbøl, Skovby, Smøl, Sottrupskov, Stevning, Stolbro-Stolbrolykke, Svenstrup, Tandslet, Vemmingbund, Østerholm

-Vejle: Bredsten, Børkop, Gadbjerg, Gauerslund, Givskud, Jelling, Skibet og Smidstrup/Skærup
+Vejle: Bredsten, Børkop, Gadbjerg, Gauerslund, Givskud, Jelling, Skibet and Smidstrup/Skærup